How Long Does Postpartum Depression Last? Baby Blues, Health Conditions And Treatment

 Symptoms of postpartum depression include:

-Lack of interest and pleasure in previously enjoyed activities
+- Lack of or little interest and pleasure in previously enjoyed activities

 If you’re unsure whether you’re experiencing postpartum depression, comparing your symptoms to the above lists may help.
 However, speaking to a doctor or therapist may also be beneficial, as postpartum depression can sometimes be dangerous.